lukuang/InfoChain/README.md

   Feel free to execute multiple instances with **different** vector method.
 However, executing multiple instances with same vector might be a bad idea since they might try to read/write the document vector information at the same time.

   #### Extra utilities
-  There is a script [easy_baseline/view_entity.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/view_entity.py) through which you can show the surranding text of a common entities to get an idea about how the entity is used in the two disasters.There are three parameters of it:
+  There is a script [easy_baseline/view_entity.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/view_entity.py) through which you can show the surrounding  text of a common entities to get an idea about how the entity is used in the two disasters.
+There are three parameters of it:
   * disaster_vector_result_file (required): the result file generated by easy_baseline.py
-  * entity (required): the name of the entitiy that you want to show
+  * entity (required): the name of the entity that you want to show
   * -ind (optional): the Indri index path